Experts In This Article

 The overarching question is whether the fee is reasonable.
 This is difficult to assess.
 The American Bar Association Model Rules of Professional Conduct, Rule 1.5, says that an attorney may not charge an unreasonable amount for fees or expenses.
-So, make sure that fees make sense both for the client and from the law firm’s business perspective.
-There are many ways to determine the price of legal services, but basically, the price must cover the law firm’s overhead, be fair to the client, and still prove profitable to the firm.
+So, make sure that fees make sense both for you and from the law firm’s business perspective.
+There are many ways to determine the price of legal services.
+Basically, the price must cover the law firm’s overhead, be fair to the client, and still prove profitable to the firm.

 - Is there a high degree of legal skill involved?